sankeer28/DiscordBot-v2/README.md

 - `/join`: Joins any specified voice channel, even without joining it yourself
 - `/speak`: Says anything in voice channel you want using Microsoft's text to speech.
 Uses [edge-tts](https://pypi.org/project/edge-tts/)
 - `/nightcore`: creates nightcore video or slowed down video given URL.
 Uses my personal [project](https://github.com/sankeer28/Spedup-Slowed-MV)

 ### Note: The bot has a message history feature, it will remember the last 10 comments per user, you can change this number on line 74
+### To use the command maigret <username>
+- You are required to use Python 3.10 and must manually install maigret by ``` pip install maigret ```
+- Has not been added to !help as it is limited to a specific version of python
+- This feature uses [maigret](https://github.com/soxoj/maigret) takes in a username and returns a pdf report